 He came as a member of a foursome, sent to help work the Black Quartz gold claim.
 They joined a small group living in makeshift cabins at the mouth of Dublin Gulch.
 By the next summer, Owsley was successfully ‘upstreaming.’
 That is, he realized it might be easier to make money selling shovels as opposed to digging with one.
 He opened a saloon – never a bad idea in a working man’s town, and used his profits to acquire property around the camp.

-Owsley built a reservoir to store water from a ditch that channeled Silver Bow Creek water to the placer (see note #1) gulches.
+Owsley then built a reservoir to store water from a ditch that channeled Silver Bow Creek water to the placer (see note #1) gulches.
 The site developed and the value of his land holdings grew.
-As placer gold played out, most left but Bill Owsley stayed on.
+As placer gold played out, most left.
+The population of 400 dropped by half in two years.
+But Bill Owsley stayed on.

 Maybe just plumb lucky